appcircleio/appcircle-docusaurus/docs/workflows/react-native-specific-workflow-steps/react-native-unit-test.md

 :::danger Step Rule

 There's one important setting that you should change.
-If any workflow steps fail, Appcircle automatically skips other steps and jumps directly to the Export Build Artifacts step.
-However, it is possible that some of your tests may fail. **If React Native Unit Test doesn't run, test results will not be generated.** You should turn on the following toggles so that React Native Unit Test Component always runs whether your tests fail or pass.
+If any workflow steps fail, Appcircle automatically skips other steps and jumps directly to the **Export Build Artifacts** step.
+However, it is possible that some of your tests may fail. **If React Native Unit Test doesn't run, not all tests will be completed and test results will not be generated.** You should turn on the following toggles so that **React Native Unit Test** component always runs whether your tests fail or pass.

 - Always run this step even if the previous steps fail to **ON**
 - Continue with the next step even if this step fails to **ON**